Best Fruit and Nut Trees for Your Homestead

 Want more information?
 Check out How to Plan and Plant a Homestead Orchard by Oak Hill Homestead!

-Nut Trees for Different Sized Homesteads
+Nut Trees for Small to Large Homesteads

 Nut trees generally are not suitable for very small homesteads.
 They generally won’t do very well in containers.
 Hazelnuts (filberts) and almonds are the smallest.
 Almonds are not usually self-fertile so you will need two for cross-pollination.